Suruceni

-Suruceni is a village in Ialoveni District, Moldova, 22 km from Chișinău.
+Suruceni is a village in Ialoveni District, Moldova, 22 km to the west from Chișinău.
+It sits on the bank of two retention basins called Lake Nimoreni, and Lake Suruceni.
+The village borders the Dănceni, Nimoreni, Chișinau, and Văsieni localities.

 It has been the site, since 1785, of Suruceni Monastery of St George, a community of Orthodox nuns.
 The sisters farm land on the edge of the village, and maintain two monastic churches which are open to the public at certain times.

 Sport

-FC Sfântul Gheorghe Suruceni is based in the village.
+FC Sfântul Gheorghe Suruceni was based in the village until its dissolution.